What are the biggest challenges facing AEC professionals today? We recently sat down with CSDS President Tom Cardenas and asked him that question.

 With HP’s PageWide XL technology, we have blazing-fast, high-quality black-and-white and color printing capabilities out of the same machine.
 That translates into a smaller footprint with a lower cost of operation and the ability to print at higher volumes in color for a lot less.
 Why design in color and print in black and white?
 A competitive edge that our PageWide customers have realized and utilized from day one.
 When you deliver your plans quickly, precisely and in color, you’ll certainly be noticed.

-Q: What do you see in the future?
+Q: What do you see in the future for AEC?

 I see technology becoming more versatile and accommodating, more affordable yet able to deliver more complex deliverables.
 I see this technology getting into more hands than ever before – and with this, I see an absolutely vital need for the proper support and training resources to be as current and accessible as possible.
 Knowledge is power – and part of remaining relevant is ensuring that we’re empowering our customers with as much knowledge as possible.